AgoraIO/Docs-Source/cloud-recording/reference/rest-api/start.md

 `recordingConfig` is a JSON object for configuring how the Cloud Recording service subscribes to the media streams in the channel. `recordingConfig` has the following fields:

 - `channelType`: Number.
 The channel profile.
-Agora Cloud Recording must use the same channel profile as the Agora RTC SDK.
+Agora Cloud Recording must use the same channel profile as the Agora <Vg k="VSDK" />.
 Otherwise, issues may occur.
   - `0`: (Default) Communication profile.
   - `1`: Live broadcast profile.
 - `streamTypes`: (Optional) Number.
 The type of the media stream to subscribe to: